 I will provide responsible stewardship for all of Kalamazoo County drainage districts and will position the office towards proactive management instead of a more reactive approach to drain issues.
 I will encourage the implementation of modern stormwater techniques.
 I will partner with local and state agencies to combat flooding for the health and safety of all Kalamazoo County residents.

-HOW DO YOU PLAN TO ACCOMPLISH THESE GOALS WITHIN THE RESPONSIBILITIES AND RESTRICTION OF THE OFFICE?
+HOW DO YOU PLAN TO ACCOMPLISH THESE GOALS WITHIN THE RESPONSIBILITIES AND RESTRICTIONS OF THE OFFICE?

 I will be working with state and local officials and Kalamazoo County residents, providing guidance and addressing public concerns.
 I will manage this department with integrity and resourcefulness.
 I will work to develop a program that provides systematic preventative maintenance and rapid response to drain issues.
 In my current role as the SESC Agent for Kalamazoo County working for the Kalamazoo County Drain Commissioner, I have improved inspection and safety protocols, implemented updated technology to promote efficiency, and fostered open dialogue to develop long-term relationships with these governmental departments, officials, and the residents of Kalamazoo County, and look forward to expanding on this.